 In the second term, the student should develop knowledge of the theory or theories that will directly inform his/her research work.
-The student must submit the completed Theory and Methods Study program form by April 15, and a summary of potentially relevant theories should be included as part of the literature review due April 15.
+The student must submit the completed Theory and Methods Study program form by April 15, and a review of relevant theories and proposed theoretical framework should be included as part of the literature review due April 15.
 Credits for the Theory Study Courses are awarded when the supervisor approves the Literature Review and the completed Theory and Methods Study program form.